 Inherent in our approach is the commitment to provide education that supports future success through a faculty development and research curriculum.
 Fellows from the Department of Family Medicine (sports medicine, geriatrics, and women's health fellows) participate in a monthly conference series focusing on research methodology, teaching skills, curriculum development, and administrative skills.

 Sports medicine conferences focus on diagnosis and management of sports medicine problems.
 Fellows also take part in a monthly journal club, musculoskeletal radiology conference, sports medicine seminar series, and weekly in-depth teaching sessions relating to sports medicine topics.
 Fellows can participate in a weekly evidence-based medicine conference that focuses on primary care issues.
 Family medicine grand rounds are held twice monthly.

-Throughout the the year, the fellow will be involved in an intensive experience in sports medicine, including a minimum of four half-days in outpatient sports medicine clinics.
 Clinical experiences include the care of adult and pediatric patients with acute and chronic musculoskeletal injuries, medical complications of participation in sports or exercise, and medical diagnoses complicating participation in sports or exercise.

 The fellow will participate in performing pre-participation exams for athletes and patients who want to start an exercise or sports program, provide exercise prescriptions, provide patient education on injury prevention, as well as manage illness, injury, and rehabilitation of patients.

 As part of the fellowship, the fellow will participate with team physicians and training staff who provide care for the East Carolina University Pirates, a Division I NCAA athletics program.
 This program has over 400 intercollegiate athletes in football, men's and women's basketball and soccer, baseball, track and field, and tennis, among others.